codinginrainbows/compass-react/README.md

 3. `git checkout production` to access the branch with the latest updates
 4. `yarn` to install project dependencies
 5. `yarn dev` to run the project
-6. `http://localhost:3000` in your preferred browser to acess the project
+6. `http://localhost:3000` in your preferred browser to access the project

 ## :man_technologist: Developers